mzohaibnasir/langchainKnaik/README.md

 # Along the way, we will do ablations to see if model size and number of in-context training instances matters.
 Spoiler: `it does and more is better.`

+# we can break down the the joint probability into the product of the conditional probabilities for each token by the chain rule.

 ## langchain community

 all third-party integrations will be available in langchain-community